Kolkhis/streamer-mode.nvim/README.md

 is recommended.
 * `exclude`: List-like table of strings.
 Only necessary if you want to use the some of the defaults, but not all of them.
+* `conceal_char`: String.
+This is the character that will be displayed in place of your hidden text.

 #### Example Custom Setup